 If you are not taking the prescribed pain medications, you may take Extra-Strength Tylenol as directed on the label.
 You may take over-the-counter anti-inflammatory medications such as Advil or Aleve if you know you can tolerate those medications and are not taking blood thinners.
 Once the nerve block begins to wear off, start your pain medicine.

-Follow up: Make an appointment to be seen approximately one week after surgery.
+Follow up: Make an appointment to be seen the first or second office day after surgery.
 I will discuss the procedure and the findings during surgery at this visit.

 Problems: Complications from knee surgery can occur and you must be aware of the early warning symptoms of some of the more serious problems that may arise.
 The risk of surgery is never “zero”.